|Nutrition Facts (per serving)|

-Remove from the heat and add the warmed cream mixture to the eggs one tablespoon at a time while whisking constantly to temper the eggs.
+Remove from the heat and add the warmed cream mixture to the eggs 1 tablespoon at a time while whisking constantly to temper the eggs.

-Once the cream mixture and eggs have been combined, return to the saucepan and heat over medium low heat, stirring occasionally, until the mixture coats back of a spoon and a line drawn with a finger leaves a distinct trail.
-Mixture should register between 170 to 175 degrees F. Do not allow mixture to overheat.
+Once the cream mixture and eggs have been combined, return to the saucepan and heat over medium-low heat, stirring occasionally, until the mixture coats back of a spoon and a line drawn with a finger leaves a distinct trail.
+Mixture should register between 170 F to 175 F. Do not allow mixture to overheat.

 Pour custard into a medium bowl and whisk in vanilla pudding mix until thoroughly incorporated.
 Whisk in the raspberry flavoring, lemon extract, vanilla extract, and blue food coloring until thoroughly incorporated and the desired color is acheived.

 Churn the chilled custard according to the manufacturer instructions on your ice cream maker.
-It will take about 25-30 minutes.
+It will take about 25 to 30 minutes.

 Transfer ice cream into a bowl or container that will hold about 1 quart.
 Cover and freeze for at least 3 hours to fully set.